sn82978/AI-UCI-Demos/README.md

-# AI-UCI-Demos
+# AI@UCI Demos
-Demos to teach different concepts to members for AI@UCI.
+Notebooks to teach different concepts to members for AI@UCI.